IDAES/idaes-pse/docs/user_guide/components/index.rst

 .. rubric:: Data Management Framework

-The :ref:`Data Management Framework <user_guide/components/dmf/index:Data Management Framework>` is used to manage all the data needed by the IDAES framework, including flowsheets, models, and results.
+The :ref:`Data Management Framework <user_guide/components/dmf/index:Data Management Framework>` is used to manage all the data needed by the IDAES platform, including flowsheets, models, and results.
 It stores metadata and data in persistent storage.